Functorial desingularization over Q: boundaries and the embedded case: Boundaries and desingularization

 A $B$-blow up $(X',B')\to(X,B)$ is called {\em permissible} if its center $V\into X$ has simple normal crossings with the boundary $B$.
 More generally, a $B$-blow up sequence is {\em permissible} if all its $B$-blow ups are permissible.

 \begin{rem} (i) Even when $B$ is empty the permissibility condition is stronger than just blowing up along regular centers.
-Namely, the first center just has to be regular, but after the first blow up a non-empty boundary appears and this imposes an additional restriction on the choice of further centers.
+Namely, the first center just has to be regular, but after that a non-empty boundary appears, and this imposes an additional restriction on the choice of further centers.

 (ii) For the sake of giving an inductive proof, even when interested in embedded desingularization without boundaries one often has to treat the exceptional divisors with a certain respect, and practically this amounts to considering only permissible blow up sequences.
-In particular, the known embedded desingularization algorithms for varieties construct permissible blow up sequences.
-A partial reason for this is seen in the following Lemma. \end{rem}
+In particular, the known embedded desingularization algorithms for varieties construct permissible blow up sequences. \end{rem}